7thsanctum/Project_Euler/README.md

 Requirements
 -------------
-The C# projects have been built in a combination of VS2010 and VS2012.
+The C# and C++ projects have been built in a combination of VS2010 and VS2012.